angular/angular/packages/compiler/design/separate_compilation.md

 ##### example - ivy library

-To produce an ivy application the options would look like,
+To produce an ivy library the options would look like,

 ```json
 {